cyberark/conjur/docs/reference/policy.md

 Some attributes are common across multiple entities:

 * **id** An identifier which is unique to the kind of entity (`user`, `host`, `variable`, etc).
 By convention, Conjur ids are path-based.
 For example: `prod/webservers`.
 Each record in Conjur is uniquely identified by `account:kind:id`.
 * **owner** A role having all privileges on the thing it's applied to.
 For example, if a role `group:frontend` is the owner of a secret, then the group and all of its members can perform any action on the secret.
-Normally, the `owner` attribute is only needed in the bootstrap policy.
+Normally, the `owner` attribute is only needed in the root policy.

 {% include_relative _delete.md %}
 {% include_relative _deny.md %}